Past Event Highlights

 Disability Capitol Action Day, (DCAD) is one of our nation’s largest cross-disability advocacy events.
 It not only includes people with all types of disabilities, but from a variety of backgrounds and ages.

 In its inception DCAD included a Educational Forum, March to the Capitol, Rally and Legislative advocacy.
-Over the years the event has evolved to include a Resource Fair made up of exhibitors from a wide variety of disability and for-profit organizations that serve our community.
+Over the years the event has evolved to include a Disability Community Resource Fair made up of exhibitors from a wide variety of disability and for-profit organizations that serve our community.
 From advocacy organizations to assistive technology companies DCAD has welcomed a little bit of everything.
 With the inclusion of YO!
 Disabled & Proud our event has become more inviting to youth with disabilities looking to build their leadership skills and advance their knowledge in advocacy priorities impacting the disability community.
 They’ve hosted specific youth activities during DCAD and partnered with adult role models to visit with legislators.

 The Disability Action Coalition that plans and hosts Disability Capitol Action Day includes partners that bring together a variety of disability organizations ranging from disability services and programs to statewide disability advocacy groups.
 The coalition also invites a legislator to sponsor the Capitol grounds event each year.